particle-iot/docs/src/content/hardware/muon-hats/automation-hats.md

 The ADS1015 ADC cannot be accessed on the Muon.
 The problem is that I2C Address 0x48 is used by both the ADS1015 on the automation hat as well as the TMP112A temperature sensor on the Muon itself.
 These will conflict with each other, allowing neither to be used.

 The LEDs are controlled by a SN3218 LED driver chip.
-A Particle library is not currently available for this chip but one will be available at a later date.
+The [SN3218_RK](https://github.com/rickkas7/SN3218_RK) library can be used to manage the LEDs.

 ### Relays - Pimoroni automation hat